 Bookings must be made online only via the bookings page.
 (If you are visiting the area on holiday and need assistance booking online the tourist information centres have free WIFI and can assist you in getting connected!).

-We can accomadate five trekkers at anyone time (plus accompanying children under 8, see below).
+We can accommodate seven trekkers at anyone time (plus accompanying children under 8, see below).

 Alpacas are herd animals and must trek in pairs or more, if you are trekking on your own please do feel free to book onto a session that has slots already booked out so that you can trek with a group, alpacas can not be walked individually.